 "Yes, why wouldn't I?"
 I asked.
 Why was he so surprised?
 I wondered.

-It was so unexpected that I didn't pull away right this moment.
+It was so unexpected that I didn't pull away right that moment.
 I just stood there, trying to figure out what was happening.

 When I did so, I woke up, opened my eyes and pushed him away.

 "What the hell are you doing?!"
 I asked.